xpack-dev-tools/clang-xpack/README-BUILD.md

 ### Build the macOS binaries

-The current platform for macOS production builds is a macOS 10.10.5 running on a MacBook Pro with 32 GB of RAM and a fast SSD.
+The current platform for macOS production builds is a macOS 10.13.6 running on a MacBook Pro 2011 with 32 GB of RAM and a fast SSD.
+The machine name is `xbbm`.

 ```sh
 caffeinate ssh xbbm